Displaying Output (Logging) in NetLogo

 -

-can be thought of as a human being writing.
+writecan be thought of as a human being writing.
 Now unlike a typewriter, humans tend to quote strings.
 This is exactly what write does.
-Also, a set is not a “natural” data type when humans communicate, hencewrite
+Also, a set is not a “natural” data type when humans communicate, hencewritecannot work with agentsets.

 To summarise: